deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 #### TODO:
+* look into 1.8 second test TestAjaxHibernate.testNotFoundInSubRoute....odd that it took 1.8 seconds.
+I REALLY REALLY don't like that.  oh, frontend2 new version probably fixes this.  check after that is in.
 * create api / REST method so webserver can be used as api
 * remove HeaderEncoding2 HeaderDecoding2
 * max conccurent streams is 50 right now for safety ...need to rework that